-For a sample patent letter of assurance request letter and a blank letter of assurance, click here.
+For a sample patent letter of assurance Letter of Assurance request letter and a blank letter of assurance Letter of Assurance, click here.
+PatCom strongly recommends that you use the sample patent Letter of Assurance request letter.
+In all cases, you are required to send along a blank Letter of Assurance when you request information on potential essential patent claim.
 PatCom strongly recommends that you use the sample patent letter of assurance request letter but you are required to include the blank letter of assurance.